Hrx4/Vizmo/README.md

 Routes

-POST method - /user/signup - will signup the user user.
+* POST method - /user/signup - will signup the user user. <br/>
-POST method - /user/login - will login the user and send a JWT token for farther authentication purpose.
+* POST method - /user/login - will login the user and send a JWT token for further authentication purposes.<br/>

-POST method - /blog/ - will create the post.
+* POST method - /blog/ - will create the post.<br/>
-GET method - /blog/ - will get all the posts form database.
+* GET method - /blog/ - will get all the posts form the database.<br/>
-POST method - /filter/ - will filter the post by author , title individually and also you can filter them together.
+* POST method - /filter/ - will filter the post by author, and title individually, and also you can filter them together.<br/>
-GET method - /single/:id - will get the single post.
+* GET method - /single/:id - will get the single post.<br/>
-DELETE method - /single/:id - will delete the single post.
+* DELETE method - /single/:id - will delete the single post.<br/>
-PUT method - /single/:id - will update the single post.
+* PUT method - /single/:id - will update the single post.<br/>